nltk/nltk/javasrc/README.txt

 NLTK-Java Interface Code

+Copyright (C) 2001-2009 NLTK Project
+For license information, see LICENSE.TXT

 The Java code in this directory is used by NLTK to communicate with external Java packages, such as Mallet.
 In particular, this directory defines several command-line interfaces that are used by NLTK to